 Write down your goals and your motivations.
-Maybe it's more than just getting and staying healthy for yourself, but for your spouse and other family members, too.
 Use a magnet to place them on your refrigerator.
 This can help ensure that you see it every day-a few times each day!

 Myth: I have a reason to feel motivated today and will use it to stay motivated in the future, too.